azheriqbal/Tdd-NUnit-XUnit-MsUnit/README.md

 - Assert.IsMatch: Assert.IsMatch("[0-9]+", "12345");

 These are just a few of the string assertion methods available in NUnit.
 There are many more that can be used to test various aspects of strings in unit tests.

+## Mocking Framework
+# MOQ is a popular mocking framework for unit testing in .NET.
+It allows developers to create mock objects in order to test the behavior of code that depends on external resources.
+Here are some key points about MOQ:

+MOQ is a .NET mocking library that enables developers to create mock objects to simulate the behavior of external dependencies in unit tests.
+MOQ uses lambda expressions to define the behavior of mock objects, making it easier to create and modify mocks.
+With MOQ, developers can verify that a mock object was called with the correct parameters or that a method was called a certain number of times.
+MOQ supports both classic and fluent syntax, giving developers the flexibility to choose the syntax that works best for their specific use case.
+MOQ also includes features for setting up mock object behaviors for properties, events, and methods that return values.
+In addition to its core mocking functionality, MOQ provides support for verifying the order of method calls and for verifying that exceptions are thrown under certain conditions.
+MOQ integrates with popular unit testing frameworks such as NUnit and MSTest, making it easy to incorporate into existing test suites.
+Overall, MOQ is a powerful tool for developers looking to write more effective and efficient unit tests in .NET.